Inverloch, Victoria: Anderson Inlet

 Anderson Inlet is a shallow and dynamic estuary where the Tarwin River enters Bass Strait.
 It forms a 2,400 hectare almost-enclosed bay next to Inverloch, for which it provides a popular and protected beach.
 At low tide its intertidal mudflats provide important feeding habitat for migratory waders.
 It is named after the Anderson brothers, the first Europeans to settle in the area.
 Anderson Inlet is classified by BirdLife International as an Important Bird Area.
 It supports internationally significant numbers (over 6,000) of red-necked stint.
 It has also been known to support the critically endangered orange-bellied parrot, with six birds seen there in 1998 and two in 1999.

 Seashell collecting is permitted from The Caves (beach) to the north-east, past the main shopping precinct.
 Seashell collecting is prohibited in the Bunurong Marine National Park, namely The Oaks, Twin Reefs, Shack Bay and Eagles Nest (beaches), heading south-west after Flat Rocks and The Caves.

-Farmers Market

-The town showcases local produce from the farms and towns of South Gippsland, local artists, entertainers, community groups and service clubs at a monthly market held by the Lions Club on the last Sunday of every month.

 Shell Museum

 Inverloch has a Shell Museum which also has a dinosaur exhibition.
 It is located opposite the Rainbow Park.
-Australia’s first dinosaur bone, and many other dinosaur bones, were discovered in Inverloch.
+Australia's first dinosaur bone, and many other dinosaur bones, were discovered in Inverloch.